 High school students (ordinarily, juniors and seniors) who have satisfied the prerequisites for college-level courses, who have demonstrated potential for success with college work, and whose high schools encourage concurrent enrollment are eligible.
 SMU reserves the right to limit enrollment.

 Students enroll in the Concurrent Enrollment Advising Office located at 3101 University Blvd., Suite 368.
 Students who are interested in enrolling must complete an application form and obtain the approval of a parent/guardian and school principal.
 All students must submit PSAT/SAT or ACT scores and a high school transcript with the initial application.
 Some areas of study may require prior approval from the respective academic department on the SMU campus before a student can be enrolled in class.
 University calendars and course schedules are available on the SMU website at smu.edu.
 Upon acceptance, students are notified of the time and date for registration.
-Click here for a 2019-2020 application.
+Click here for the 2020-2021 application.

 For the 2019-2020 academic year, students pay a reduced tuition rate of $700 per credit hour (a 3-hour-credit course would be $2100).
 The application fee is $75.
 Textbooks are the responsibility of the students.